 The heightened awareness of Northern Virginia's growing gang problem stems from a recent spasm of violence.
-The 16-year-old victim of the May 10 machete attack, police say, is a member of the Southside Locos, a new and growing gang.
-Police have charged Hayner R. Flores, 18, with malicious wounding and gang participation.
+The 16-year-old victim of the May 10 machete attack, police say, is a member of Southside Locos, a new and growing gang.
+Police have charged 18-year-old Hayner R. Flores with malicious wounding and gang participation.
 They say Flores is a member of MS-13, or Mara Salvatrucha, Northern Virginia's most violent gang and the focus of much of the recent attention.

-In the news conference announcing his strike force, Warner (D) pointed to the Herndon shooting as an example of a case in which the new team of officers could have been called in to help with the investigation.
+In the news conference announcing his strike force, Warner (D) pointed to the Herndon shooting as an example of a case in which the new unit could have been called in to aid the investigation.

-Robert P. Crouch Jr., the state's chief deputy secretary of public safety, said the officers will have a "home base" but will be dispatched to work with local law enforcement officers as needed statewide.
-He said that although he understood concerns about turf battles and coordination, he was confident that the various entities fighting gangs could work together by communicating and sharing resources such as databases of gang members.
+Robert P. Crouch Jr., the state's chief deputy secretary of public safety, said the officers will have a "home base" but will be dispatched to work with local police as needed.
+He said he understood concerns about turf battles and coordination but added that he was confident that the various anti-gang units would successfully communicate and share resources such as gang databases.

 "It can get confusing,'' Crouch said, "but I'm confident there will be a partnership.''

-One thing that will help avoid problems, officials said, is that the state strike force and the two task forces have somewhat different missions.
+One helpful factor, officials said, is that the state strike force and the two task forces have somewhat different missions.

-While the strike force will operate statewide, for example, the Northern Virginia Regional Gang Task Force restricts its focus to the local area.
-Started in 2003 by Rep. Frank R. Wolf (R-Va.), the group consists of representatives from numerous local police agencies, along with various federal agencies and the state police.
+The strike force will operate statewide, for example, and the Northern Virginia Regional Gang Task Force restricts its focus to the local area.
+Started in 2003 by Rep. Frank R. Wolf (R-Va.), the group has local, state and federal law enforcement officers.
 Task force members, based in Herndon, can initiate their own investigations but usually assist local police departments in gang cases when their help is requested.

-"We come in and say, 'What do you need from us; here's the information we have on this; can we help with informants,' whatever.
+"We come in and say, 'What do you need from us?
+Here's the information we have on this; can we help with informants,' whatever.
 It's a secondhand role,'' Senior Sgt.
-Jerry Keys, Herndon police spokesman, said of the task force.
-The town's police chief, Toussaint E. Summers Jr., chairs the group.
+Jerry Keys, a Herndon police spokesman, said of the task force.
+The town's police chief, Toussaint E. Summers Jr., is the group's chairman.

-The Kilgore task force is now moving into a more direct law enforcement role, however, with recent proposals to add prosecutors to Kilgore's office and to create broader state grand juries that can extend across jurisdictional lines in probing gangs.
+The attorney general's task force is now moving into a more direct law enforcement role, however, with recent proposals to add prosecutors to Kilgore's office and to create broader state grand juries that can reach across jurisdictional lines.

 In Alexandria, a federal grand jury already has focused on Mara Salvatrucha, spurred by a 2001 killing on federal parkland at Daingerfield Island.
 Two gang members were convicted of that murder.
 In addition, an FBI unit has focused on gang problems in the District and Northern Virginia since November.

-Murtaugh said that it is "valid to raise" concerns about coordination problems but that Kilgore's office is guarding against those problems by constantly communicating with police and state and federal prosecutors.
+Murtaugh said that it is valid to raise concerns about coordination problems but that Kilgore's office is constantly communicating with police and state and federal prosecutors.

 "I don't think that overlap is necessarily a bad thing,'' he said.
 "Everyone at every level of law enforcement has to be engaged.''